 Even houses with minimum renovations require certain elements to be attractive for renters.
 While this is an additional investment it will also help you get better and responsible tenants, as well as higher renting price.
 Thankfully, this is something that doesn’t have to cost much.

 The most important issue here is to keep the bathroom and kitchen clean and in good shape.
 Think of it as though you will live there yourself if you have trouble to decide on what to invest.
 Fresh paint in neutral tones and nicely done flooring is also something that tenants will value.
-But remember that you can define the rules, meaning that tenants can do some changes and bring their furniture and devices.
+On a similar note, you should not carry out shoddy work to save money, as you would not expect that for your own home.
+Use reliable contractors to get the job done, make sure the house is fully safe, and clear out all debris and waste by using a roll off dumpster rental in Florida, or whichever state you’re renting out in.
+But remember that you can define the rules, meaning that tenants can make some changes and bring their furniture and devices.

 Finding the right property